ChenElla/teyvat-commission-board/README.md

 Note: **TeCoBo** is an unofficial platform and is not affiliated with or endorsed by the official developers of Genshin Impact.

+## Project Overview and Key Takeaways (- 1~2 months)
+This project stands as the culmination of a year-long journey through the BrainStation Bootcamp, showcasing the comprehensive skills and knowledge acquired during the web development program.
+The focus of this capstone project was on demonstrating proficiency in various aspects of web development.

+The development process primarily centered around mastering the intricacies of Firestore database operations, which demanded substantial time and attention.
+Consequently, the allocation of resources between backend database functionalities and frontend development became a significant challenge.
+As a result, the frontend design suffered due to time constraints.

+### Key Takeaways

+#### Prioritize UI Design
+Reflecting on the project, a notable learning is the importance of initiating projects with a solid UI design foundation using tools like Figma.
+The simultaneous coding of frontend elements while designing had an adverse impact on consistency and cohesiveness.
+In the future, starting with a well-thought-out design would lead to a more visually appealing and user-friendly interface.

+#### Utilize Frameworks Early
+The late-stage adoption of Bootstrap for enhancing the user interface highlights the significance of choosing and integrating frameworks at an earlier stage.
+Although it enhanced the UI experience, time limitations prevented its full implementation across all project sections.

+#### Serverless API Development
+Given more time, the implementation of a serverless API using Firebase's functions would have been a valuable addition.
+This step could streamline backend processes and enhance the overall project functionality.

+#### Time Management
+The project underscores the necessity for effective time management.
+A more balanced allocation of time between research, development, and design could lead to a more polished final product.

+#### Database Expertise
+Improving proficiency in accessing and fetching data from Firestore databases, along with a deeper understanding of user authentication mechanisms, would greatly enhance the project's backend functionality.

+In retrospect, this project serves as a platform for growth and learning, offering insights into areas of improvement for future endeavors.
+The experience gained from navigating these challenges will undoubtedly contribute to creating more sophisticated and successful projects moving forward.

+## Technology Stack
+The project utilizes the following technology stack:

+* Vite
+* React
+* JavaScript
+* HTML5
+* Bootstrap CSS
+* Sass
+* npm
+* Git/GitHub
+* NoSQL
+* Firestore Database

+These technologies have been employed collaboratively to create a robust and efficient foundation for the project's development and deployment.

 ## Demo Video and Slides
 [![Thumbnail of the Demo Video](https://github.com/ChenElla/teyvat-commission-board/blob/main/src/assets/demo/Thumbnail.png)](https://www.loom.com/share/fcfdf8ef9d1c4b32b0e9564edc1481cd?sid=cb0c4546-591c-4ec7-a6c1-a9f8966120eb)